mustafakarakya/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 5. Implementation

-Below is a comprehensive Python script that demonstrates several simulations:
+Below you can see the various simulations and just below the simulations there is a comprehensive Python script:

 **1. Three different initial velocities** on the same plot (angle fixed).